Welcome to VENT Experts!

 An exhaust fan for mould removal needs to be used correctly.

-• Use a specialized mould killer or a white vinegar solution.
+• Use specialized mould killer or white vinegar solution

-• Turn the fan on before you turn on the hot water.
+• Turn fan on before turning on hot water

-• Leave the fan running for 15-20 minutes after you finish.
+• Leave fan running for 15-20 minutes after finishing

 Your exhaust fan is a key piece of home health equipment.
 It is not an appliance.
 It is a utility.
 Choosing a fan based on its low price or its looks is a mistake.
-It leads to poor air quality.
-It leads to mould.
+It leads to poor air quality and mould.

 Invest in a quality ventilation system.
 Calculate your room size.
 Buy an inline fan with a high airflow rating.
 Use rigid ducting.
 Vent it outside.
 Install a timer.
 These steps solve the moisture problem.
 They are the only permanent solution to bathroom mould in Australia.